Gifford Pinchot said: “It is a greater thing to be a good citizen than to be a good republican or a good democrat.”

 From the worldometers.info website, Uganda has a population of 46.486 532 million people and 50.8% of these are women.78% of the population are under the age of 30, making us the country with the youngest population in the world.

 I first voted in 1980 when I was almost thirty years old.
-By then our population was 12.548 million with a median age of 16.4, 126 parliamentary seats were contested , there were 4.898, 117 registered voters of the and there was an 85.2% turn out.
+By then our population was 12.548 million with a median age of 16.4.
+126 parliamentary seats were contested , there were 4.898, 117 registered voters and a voter turn out of 85.2% .

 Forty years later, the population has grown to 46.486 532 with a median age of 16.7